Engineers Nova Scotia formally established the Women In Engineering Committee in 2014.

 Vision: To promote the increased participation and advancement of women in the engineering profession.

 Purpose: To actively work towards the goal of having 30% of newly licensed engineers as women by 2030 and to support the women members of Engineers Nova Scotia through planning and promotion of networking and outreach activities.

-In recognition of the interest and opportunities, the Committee created four subcommittees that all Engineers Nova Scotia members are welcome to be part of.
+In recognition of the interest and opportunities, the Committee created three subcommittees that all Engineers Nova Scotia members are welcome to be part of.
 Here is a list of those subcommittees, their purpose and some potential projects.